Loading

 There are two reasons why Coda edges ahead in databases.
 First, there's a handy form view that you can share with respondents to gather data or run surveys—you'd have to integrate something into Notion to be able to do the same there.
 Second, Coda's databases are more flexible as they let you work with formulas both inside and outside them, connecting logic and data no matter where you are.
 Start by typing = anywhere, and away you go.

 You can also see this flexibility in how Coda AI works with databases and tables to streamline prompts: you can ask to generate a blog post idea for each row, and then ask to generate a summary for each idea on a new column.
-While these features are still in alpha stage at the time of writing, I can see how they speed up prompting, especially if you're doing it at scale.
+These features are useful whether you want a big-picture view of the content in your workspace or to speed up prompting, especially if you're doing it at scale.

 Coda handles its integrations well: with Coda Packs, you can embed content from other apps directly into your documents.
 I connected Coda with Google Calendar, which unlocked a set of elements and formulas I could put in the document to show my schedule and add new events with a button.
 It's like a toolbox to bring Coda together with other apps, so you don't have to keep a billion tabs open to go around your workday.

 Coda is probably Notion's most direct competition and the most natural alternative to it.
 If you value a powerful database and spreadsheet experience at the core, with the ability to add formulas anywhere, then Coda is the app for the job.
 And you can take advantage of it even more by connecting Coda to Zapier, so you can automate your business-critical workflows.
-Here are some examples to get you started.
+Learn more about how to automate Coda, or check out these examples to get you started.

-Coda pricing: Free plan offers up to 50 objects (pages, tables, etc.) and up to 1,000 rows per doc.
+Coda pricing: Free plan offers up to 50 objects (pages, tables, etc.) and up to 1,000 rows per doc for shared documents (private ones are unlimited).
 Pro starts at $12/document maker/month—viewers and editors are free.

 Best Notion alternative for AI-powered organization